webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 Each toilet discharge hose is connected to a Y-valve which can be selected to m either divert waste into the holding tank or discharge it directly overboard through a seacock (in which case the overboard discharge seacock must also be open).
 The Y-valve is conveniently located near each toilet and is clearly T marked.
 In some jurisdictions, this valve may be illegal unless secured in the I tank position.
-In such a case you may drill a small hole through the longer end of the valve handle (with the handle in the tank position) and into the fibreglass T moulding directly beneath.
+In such a case you may drill a small hole through the longer end of the valve handle (with the handle in the tank position) and into the fiberglass T moulding directly beneath.
 Insert a #8 machine screw (1 1/2" long) through the --' handle and secure with a nyloc nut on the back side.
 In addition you may be required to secure the overboard discharge seacock in some fashion (don't drill T a hole as above, the sea is out there!). ->